 The majority of the game went scoreless – Mud Bruneteau of the Red Wings scored the first goal of the game at 16:30 in the sixth overtime.
 This shot ultimately brought the Detroit Red Wings a 1-0 win.

-The entire game lasted for a whopping 176 minutes – nearly 3 full games!
-Throughout the game, Normie Smith made 92 saves, which is the most in NHL history.
+The game lasted for a whopping 176 minutes – nearly three regular full games!
+Normie Smith made 92 saves throughout the game, which is the most in NHL history.
 Oh, and he also reportedly lost 12 pounds during the game.

 Most Saves In A Game After 1955-1956

 The NHL actually didn’t seem to have any save stats from before 1955.
 Even the 92 saves by Normie Smith are marked with a hesitant “reportedly” in the news piece I referenced earlier.

 Official goaltender save stats on the NHL website are available for 1955-56 and onward, for games both in regular season and playoffs.

 Most saves in regular season Game - 70